 A Balanced Scorecard Template for Tech Transfer Offices

 Editor’s note: Establishing and tracking useful metrics is part of what we do here at Fuentek.
-For more on using the Balanced Scorecard approach to tracking technology transfer performance, register to download Fuentek’s white paper “How’d We Do?: Establishing Useful Technology Transfer Metrics.”
+For more on using the Balanced Scorecard approach to tracking technology transfer performance, download Fuentek’s white paper “How’d We Do?: Establishing Useful Technology Transfer Metrics.”
 Or contact us to discuss how Fuentek can help your office set — and meet — its goals.

 In the early 1990’s, Robert S. Kaplan and David P. Norton introduced the Balanced Scorecard—a novel approach to help organizations establish, track, and report on organizational performance objectives by defining a holistic set of goals.
 Still quite relevant today, over the past few decades this model has been adapted by numerous enterprises across many industries.
 The foundation of this methodology is built on four categories or “perspectives” that Kaplan and Norton defined to track results.
 These categories include: